 New York State of Health, the Official Health Plan Marketplace, is a new way for people to shop compare and enroll in health coverage.
 It is also the only place to get a new kind of financial assistance provided by the federal government to lower the cost of your health insurance.
 Single Stop is now collaborating with the marketplace to enroll students with free or low cost health insurance.
 Your health is important to us.

 Temporary Assistance for Needy Families - TANF

-Eligible families may receive up to 60 months of federally funded cash assistance under the Temporary Aid to Needy Families Program (TANF).
+Eligible families may receive up to 60 months of federally funded cash assistance under the Temporary Assistance for Needy Families (TANF).
 Single individuals without children may receive benefits under the New York State Safety Net Program (SNP).
-If you’re eligible you may qualify for additional benefits.
+If you're eligible you may qualify for additional benefits.

 Home Energy Assistance Program - HEAP

 HEAP helps homeowners and renters pay bills for heating fuel, equipment and repairs.